vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/USAGE.md

 ### 3. Configure NSX Connection Parameters

-Edit the `terraform.tfvars` file with your NSX Manager details:
+Edit the `terraform.tfvars` file with your NSX Manager details and tenants:

 ```hcl
 # NSX Connection Parameters